 We are still about a month away from the end of the 2020 hurricane season.
 Yet, we've had several major storms that have wreaked havoc on the US.
 Some of the most affected areas were within the Atlantic, the Gulf of Mexico, and the Caribbean Sea.
 Hurricane season takes place between June 1, and November 30.
 2020 has been a serious and record-breaking year for the frequency of storms, however, this is the first in four years that we have not seen a category five hurricane develop.

-The 2020 hurricane season has resulted in a total of twenty-six named storms.
-Nine of those storms have become hurricanes:
+The 2020 hurricane season has resulted in a total of thirty-one named storms.
+Twelve of those storms have become hurricanes:

 Of those hurricanes, Laura, Teddy, and Delta became major storms.
 This means they were category 3 or stronger.
 To provide some perspective, a typical year has twelve named storms.
 Of those twelve, six will become hurricanes, and three would be major hurricanes.

 This year, ten named storms made landfall in the United States.
 Nine of these affected the continental United States.
 There were several records broken this year, starting with tropical storm Edouard.
 Edouard was the earliest fifth Atlantic-named storm.
 This streak continued all the way through Epsilon, which was the earliest formed twenty-sixth storm.

 This was the sixth year in a row that the hurricane season began early.
 A tropical storm Arthur formed on May 16 in the Atlantic Ocean, east of Florida, well before the beginning of the season on June 1st.